A new insight on augmented Lagrangian method with applications in machine learning: Introduction

-The rest parts of this article are organized as follows.
-In Section 2, we analyze the global convergence and sublinear convergence rate of P-ALM from the prospective of variational inequality.
-Section 3 generalizes the proposed P-ALM to solve the multi-block separable convex programming problem and shows a dual-primal version of the generalized P-ALM.
-Based on the construction of P-ALM, in Section 4 we discuss two novel PDHG algorithms for solving a family of convex-concave saddle-point problems.
-Finally, we conclude the paper in Section 5.
+The paper is organized as follows.
+In Section \ref{Sec2}, we analyze the global convergence and sublinear convergence rate of P-rALM.
+A linearized P-rALM is discussed when the objective function is smooth.
+Section \ref{Sec3} extends the proposed P-rALM to solve a multi-block separable convex programming and also provides a general dual-primal version.
+Section \ref{Sec4} investigates the performance of the proposed algorithm and its extensions.
+In the appendix, we further discuss the convergence complexity of two related PDHG algorithms based on the construction of P-rALM for solving a family of convex-concave saddle-point problems.